-Furthermore, the applied research project for Umm Al-Fahm municipality will be extended.
-The project is encouraged by the results of my research work and jointly funded by Al-Qasemi College, Umm al-Fahm municipality, and grants, which I raised from Ashalim Sanad (the Joint Distribution Committee in Jerusalem).
-Prof. Yossi Gutman and I leaded a project has been running since 2012.

-The project will realized by two stages.
-At first, the Ashalim-Sanad program ”Advancing excluded and at-risk students in primary schools in the Arab education system” will investigated.
-The aim of investigation is to evaluate the effectiveness of the program’s intervention in elementary schools in Umm al-Fahm according to the criteria presented in the program rationale.
-Then, we will perform a comprehensive analysis of the Arab education system.
-The aim of the analysis is to examine the educational and scholastic activities in schools within the socio-cultural context.
-Exploration of the education system on different levels will be performed with help of the TERA model.
-Specifically, we will investigate the training of the teachers, the teacher-pupil relations; the work of the teachers in the classroom, the principals in a room of the teachers, the school staff, and the supervisors.
+Furthermore, the applied research project in the Umm Al-Fahm municipality (which I have co-led with Prof. Yossi Gutman since 2012) will be extended.
+The project is encouraged by the results of my research work.
+It is jointly funded by Al-Qasemi College, Umm al-Fahm municipality, and grants that I raised from Ashalim Sanad (the Joint Distribution Committee in Jerusalem).
+The project will be realized in two stages.
+First, the Ashalim-Sanad program “Advancing excluded and at-risk students in primary schools in the Arab education system” will be investigated in order to evaluate the effectiveness of the program’s intervention in elementary schools in Umm al-Fahm according to the criteria presented in the program rationale.
+Second, we will perform a comprehensive analysis of the Arab education system to examine the educational and scholastic activities in schools within the socio-cultural context.
+Exploration of the education system on various levels will be performed with help of the TERA model.
+Specifically, we will investigate teacher training, teacher-pupil relations, teachers’ work in the classroom, the principals’ role in the teachers room, and with the school staff and supervisors.

-The titles of the possible papers (2021)
+Titles of potential papers (2021)

 Examining School Principals and Teachers Productive Achievements and Neoliberal Challenges in Arab Private Schools in Israel